-- Students with a spoken TOEFL score of 28 or above are exempt from this requirement and may be considered for a TA position in the Fall quarter of their admit year.
+- Students with a spoken TOEFL score of 26 or above are exempt from this requirement and may be considered for a TA position in the first quarter of their admit year.
 Students in the CSE Department are eligible to participate in a pilot program where a spoken TOEFL score of 26 or above will allow you to work as a TA in the CSE department.

 - Students with a spoken TOEFL score of 22 or below will not be permitted to take the certification exam until they have completed formal English proficiency training.
 All students in this category will have their TA applications marked as ineligible until they have satisfied the requirement.
 Students who fall into this category may obtain the required English language proficiency skills through courses offered in the English Language Institute and the English as a Second Language (ESL) Program.
 For more information, please see the Graduate Division's policy here, and a helpful FAQ guide from the Teaching + Learning Commons here.

 - Students who are being hired for the first time and who do not yet have a social security number must apply for one through the International Students & Programs Office.

-If you are applying for other campus employment (e.g., you think a faculty may support you on research funding or you applied to TA in more than one department), please remember that your total UCSD employment may not exceed 20 hours/week (50%) during the academic year.
+If you are applying for other campus employment (i.e. you think a faculty member may support you to do research, or you applied to TA in more than one department), please remember that your total UC San Diego employment may not exceed 20 hours/week (50%) during the academic year.
 During the summer, students are able to work for a total of 40 hours/week (100%).